Discover Minerva Pool in Dharawal National Park

 There is a free, reasonably sized car park located right at the entrance, and an information board at the car park with maps tells you more about the area.

-The below map gives you a bit of an idea where the Minerva Pool walking track is located.
-The parking area is very close to the actual start of the walking track, which is of course super convenient.
+The map below gives you an idea of where the Minerva Pool walking track is located.
+The parking area is conveniently close to the start of the walking track.

 JOIN SYDNEY UNCOVERED